 Murano and Burano in a Half Day Boat Tour

-Easily explore these colorful Venetian islands and see traditional glassblowing and lacemaking
+Easily visit these colorful Venetian islands by boat and see traditional glassblowing and lacemaking

 Looking for an easy way to explore Murano and Burano while you’re in Venice?
 Avoid the chaos of public ferries or water taxis and join our small group tour to see the best of these two famous Venetian islands, with private round-trip transportation by water taxi.
 With an expert local guide, see the colorful houses and lacemaking traditions of Burano, and visit pretty Murano where you’ll witness the famous glassblowing techniques passed down through the generations.